nealcaren/SOCI101/_sources/applications/bechdel.md

 These are guidelines, but feel free to try new things and stretch your creativity for a high pass. **In your submission text, please clearly state which set of requirements you are attempting to fulfill.**

+In order to receive a Pass or High Pass, you must complete all components of that grade category.

+**Pass**
+* Research
+    * Study three television episodes

+* Analysis
+    * Employ the perspective of two tests, including the Bechdel.

+* Report
+     * Include summary paragraph as introduction.
+     * Describe your data and methods of analysis.
+    * Describe what you found.
+     * Evaluate your findings.
+     * 250 word minimum

+**High Pass**

 <table>
 <thead>
 <tr class="header">